 To facilitate the planning process, an Ocean Advisory Commission and Science Advisory Council were created.
 Public input sessions were scheduled in coastal and inland communities.
 Six agency work groups were formed to acquire and analyze existing data and information regarding habitat; fisheries; transportation, navigation, and infrastructure; sediment; recreation and cultural services; and renewable energy.

 Massachusetts uses MORIS (Massachusetts Ocean Resource Information System) to search and display spatial data on-line pertaining to the Massachusetts coastal zone.
-MORIS is working with the NOAA Coastal Services Center to incorporate additional cadastral data layers.
+MORIS is working with the NOAA Office for Coastal Management to incorporate additional cadastral data layers.

 This plan will provide guidance for future data acquisition and research projects for the commonwealth.